Online Learning FAQs

 What are the tuition rates for international students?

-Tuition rates for international students who take online courses only and do not enter the United States are as follows:
+Tuition rates for international students who take online courses only and do not enter the United States are found here.

 Can international students receive federal financial aid?